-As a business, your computer is one of your most valuable assets.
-A business computer contains all of your business's vital information – tax codes, inventory, payroll, employee information, trade secrets, debt records, payments received, payments made and more.
-Every item sold and every email sent is stored, in some form, on your business computer.
-Not only does this give your business a record for legal and tax purposes, but also provides a record of where you've been, where you are and where you're going as a business.
+Your business computer is one of your company's most vital assets.
+It connects you to partners and clients.
+It processes ingoing and outgoing payments.
+It keeps your business running smoothly.
+Your office PC also contains all of your company's vital information – tax codes, inventory records, payroll, employee information, trade secrets, debt records, profit margins and more.
+A great business computer provides a record of where you've been, where you are and where you're going as a business.

-The Dell XPS 8700, Lenovo ThinkCentre M93p and Lenovo ThinkStation C30 are great examples of business computers, and they have the processors and memory capable of making sure that your time is well spent.
-If you're interested in learning more, you can read articles on business computers in our learning center.
+The Dell XPS 8700, Lenovo ThinkCentre M93p and Lenovo ThinkStation P500 are great examples of business PCs that have the processing power and memory to ensure that your time isn't wasted.
+To learn more, you can read articles on business computers in our learning center.

 Below are some of the criteria you'll want to consider when choosing a business computer.

 The hard drive is where all of your important files are permanently stored.
-It's like a warehouse-sized filing cabinet that can fit in your palm.
+It's like a warehouse-sized filing cabinet that fits in your palm.
 How much storage you'll need depends on your business.
-The standard capacity for a base model is 500GB of storage.
-Some business computers come with a 1TB hard drive and some business desktop series allow you to upgrade to 4TB of storage.
-Hard drive storage is important if your business uses or stores many video or audio files.
+The standard capacity for a base model is 1TB of storage, but the best business computers allow you to upgrade to a 4TB hard drive.

 Help & Support

-When choosing a computer for your business, the cheap desktop you have sitting at home probably won't cut it.
-A business computer is an investment in the efficiency and success of your business.
-Take a look at the business PCs we reviewed and consider the criteria above to help you find the best business computer to help your business succeed.
+Cheap desktops will only cost your business more in the end.
+A business computer is an important investment in the efficiency and success of your business.
+Consider the criteria above to help you find the best business computer to help your business succeed.